travelping/tetrapak/README.md

 -------------------------------------------------------------------------

-Tasks have this structure build:appfile, that means, that tetrapak tries to execute build task, if it cann't find a build tasks, then it tries to execute all build:* tasks
+Tasks have this structure: 'build:appfile'.
+This means that tetrapak tries to execute a build task.
+If it fails find atleast one build task, it tries to execute all 'build:*' tasks

-Example is: tetrapak info:deps, but your will get output from both tasks, if you execute only info.
+An example is: tetrapak info:deps.
+Note that you will get output from both tasks, even if you execute only info.

-All tasks has own tasks dependency.
+All tasks have their own tasks dependency.

 Example: tetrapak build:appfile execute build:erlang tasks

 -------------------------------------------------------------------------

-Sometimes you need extra config for development with applications enviroments.
+Sometimes you might need an extra configuration file while development in application environments.
-It is possible to specify in a folder:
+It is possible to specify this in a folder:

 tetrapak/dev.config: